thepaperbag.org

 As a part of this, the Single-Use Plastics (SUP) Directive bans single-use products made of plastic that are most often found on Europe’s beaches and seas, such as cotton bud sticks, cutlery and straws for which alternatives exist.

-This SUP Directive follows the Plastic Bags Directive (EU) 2015/720 of 2015, which entailed the introduction of charges for the use of plastic bags and changed shoppers’ behaviour across the continent.2
+This SUP Directive follows the Plastic Bags Directive (EU) 2015/720 of 2015, which entailed the introduction of charges and bans for the use of plastic bags2 and aimed to maintain a sustained reduction in the average consumption level of the plastic bags.

 Reducing plastic waste

-Littering of plastic carrier bags leads to a widespread problem of rubbish in water bodies, threatening aquatic ecosystems worldwide.
-Furthermore, littering of plastic carrier bags is an inefficient use of resources.
-More facts and figures on the effects of plastic waste have been put together by the European Commission.
-In order to promote a sustained reduction in the average consumption level of lightweight plastic carrier bags, EU member states could take measures such as pricing, the use of taxes and fees, or restrictions on placing such bags in the market.
+Littering of plastic bags leads to a widespread problem of rubbish in water bodies, threatening aquatic ecosystems worldwide.
+A study from 2017 suggested that if nothing were to change, by 2050 the quantity of plastic in the ocean would surpass that of fish (by weight).3 Furthermore, littering of plastic bags is an inefficient use of resources.
+In order to promote a sustained reduction in the average consumption level of lightweight plastic carrier bags, EU member states are free to decide on their own measures such as pricing, use of taxes and fees, or restrictions on placing such bags in the market.

-For more information on the regulations in the EU member states go to Regulations in the EU.
+For more information on the regulations in the EU member states and the progress of the EU plastics strategy: regulations in the EU.

 1